phuoc362/Lifted/README.md

 as the query.

 ***********************************************************************
-WARNING: liftOver was only designed to work between different
+WARNING: liftOver was only designed to work between different*.
      assemblies of the same organism.
 It may not do what you want if you are lifting between different organisms.
 If there has been a rearrangement in one of the species, the size of the region being mapped may change dramatically after mapping.
 ***********************************************************************

-options:
+options:<br />
-   -minMatch=0.N Minimum ratio of bases that must remap.
-Default 0.95 -gff  File is in gff/gtf format.
-Note that the gff lines are converted
+   - minMatch=0.N Minimum ratio of bases that must remap.
+Default 0.95 <br />
-         separately.
-It would be good to have a separate check after this that the lines that make up a gene model still make a plausible gene after liftOver
+   - gff  File is in gff/gtf format.
+Note that the gff lines are converted separately.
+It would be good to have a separate check after this that the lines that make up a gene model still make a plausible gene after liftOver <br />
-   -genePred - File is in genePred format
+   - genePred - File is in genePred format <br />
-   -sample - File is in sample format
+   - sample - File is in sample format <br />
-   -bedPlus=N - File is bed N+ format (i.e. first N fields conform to bed format) -positions - File is in browser "position" format -hasBin - File has bin value (used only with -bedPlus) -tab - Separate by tabs rather than space (used only with -bedPlus) -pslT - File is in psl format, map target side only -ends=N - Lift the first and last N bases of each record and combine the
+   - bedPlus=N - File is bed N+ format (i.e. first N fields conform to bed format) <br />
+   - positions - File is in browser "position" format <br />
+   - hasBin - File has bin value (used only with -bedPlus) <br />
+   - tab - Separate by tabs rather than space (used only with -bedPlus) <br />
+   - pslT - File is in psl format, map target side only <br />
-             result.
-This is useful for lifting large regions like BAC end pairs.
+   - ends=N - Lift the first and last N bases of each record and combine the result.
+This is useful for lifting large regions like BAC end pairs. <br />
-   -minBlocks=0.N Minimum ratio of alignment blocks or exons that must map
+   - minBlocks=0.N Minimum ratio of alignment blocks or exons that must map (default 1.00) <br />
-                  (default 1.00)
-   -fudgeThick    (bed 12 or 12+ only) If thickStart/thickEnd is not mapped,
+   - fudgeThick    (bed 12 or 12+ only) If thickStart/thickEnd is not mapped,
                   use the closest mapped base.
-Recommended if using -minBlocks.
+Recommended if using -minBlocks. <br />
-   -multiple               Allow multiple output regions -noSerial               In -multiple mode, do not put a serial number in the 5th BED column -minChainT, -minChainQ  Minimum chain size in target/query, when mapping
+  - multiple               Allow multiple output regions <br />
+  - noSerial               In -multiple mode, do not put a serial number in the 5th BED column <br />
+   -minChainT, -minChainQ  Minimum chain size in target/query, when mapping
-                           to multiple output regions (default 0, 0) -minSizeT               deprecated synonym for -minChainT (ENCODE compat.)
+                           to multiple output regions (default 0, 0) <br />
+   - minSizeT               deprecated synonym for -minChainT (ENCODE compat.) <br />
-   -minSizeQ               Min matching region size in query with -multiple.
+   - minSizeQ               Min matching region size in query with -multiple. <br />
-   -chainTable             Used with -multiple, format is db.tablename,
+   - chainTable             Used with -multiple, format is db.tablename, to extend chains from net (preserves dups) <br />
-                               to extend chains from net (preserves dups) -errorHelp              Explain error messages
+   - errorHelp              Explain error messages <br />

 ## 3. lọc bỏ các phần gap trên new gennome